Superalgos/Superalgos/docs/pages/suite/suite-indicators-included-in-the-data-release.md

 ---
-title:  Indicators Included in the Data Release
+title:  Masters indicators
-summary: ""
+summary: "A set of indicators built in the Masters data mine including candles, Bollinger Bands (BB), Percentage Bandwidth (%B), Bollinger Channels, and Bollinger Subchannels."
 sidebar: suite_sidebar
-permalink: suite-indicators-included-in-the-data-release.html
+permalink: suite-masters-indicators.html
 ---

-The following indicators are those readily available as soon as you fire up the platform, as the corresponding datasets are included in the data release.
+{% include note.html content="The following indicators are available under the Masters task managers in the data mining section of the network hierarchy." %}

 ## Candles